How to Craft Your Winning Member Engagement Strategy

 Since there are different degrees of engagement, you need different metrics to track your success and identify your weaknesses.
 Then, you can make adjustments to specific aspects of your engagement plan without having to waste your time on areas that are working well.

 For instance, let’s say you’re hosting a webinar series.
-Rather than measuring how many members attended versus how many members didn’t attend, look at the smaller steps toward full engagement.
-Measuring these ratios will give you a bigger and clearer picture to work with as you tweak and refine your system.
+Rather than measuring how many members attended versus how many members didn’t attend, look at smaller steps as well – like clicks on your email, requests for the recording, questions asked during the webinar, etc. Measuring these points will give you a bigger and clearer picture to work with as you tweak and refine your system.

 - Ask yourself: What metrics should I use to track my member engagement strategy?
 How do my metrics relate to the goals I’ve set for my strategy?

 - Try this: You’ve set up overall goals for your member engagement strategy, but set little goals that you can track and measure for the smaller projects within your strategy.

 - Watch this: Let’s Talk about Member Data

 Next, it’s time to decide how you will engage your members as they climb the engagement ladder.
 The right software tools are essential for executing your member engagement strategy.

 - Ask yourself: How will you engage with your target audience and make them aware of opportunities?
 Will you use marketing automation, snail mail, online community, word of mouth, search engines, social media, or a combination of tools?
 How often will you communicate?

 - Try this: Nobody wants to be bombarded by irrelevant emails, but nobody wants to miss out on an opportunity or content that’s relevant to them.
 The best approach?
 Send the right communication to the right people at the right time using marketing automation software.